Municipal Election Candidates

 • A Canadian citizen and at least 18 years old

-Eligible candidates for municipal elections must be:
+Eligible candidates for Mayor, City Councillor, or School Board Trustee in municipal elections must be:

 • A Canadian citizen and at least 18 years old

-• A resident of the municipality, a non-resident owner or tenant of land in the municipality or the spouse of such non-resident owner or tenant
+• A resident of the City of Dryden, a non-resident owner or tenant of land in the City of Dryden, or the spouse of such non-resident owner or tenant

 • Not legally prohibited from voting; and not disqualified by any legislation from holding municipal office.